 These dogs crave attention and affection from their owners, so they are eager to please during training sessions.
-They pick up on things quickly and look forward to learning new things.
+Some facts about Border Collies are that they pick up on things quickly and look forward to learning new things.
 You just have to be careful that things don’t become boring or repetitive.
 Otherwise, your Border Collie may create their own fun!

 6. Doberman Pinscher